Vaccines….are they safe? Do they work?

 Many of the diseases could become common again.
 H-flu diseases such as meningitis and measles mumps and rubella have all “popped up” in areas where the immunization rates have fallen.
 A measles outbreak in the Indianapolis area during the Super Bowl a few winters ago and a more recent outbreak beginning in Disneyland both demonstrated how contagious this disease is and how quickly the disease can spread among children and adults who are not fully immunized.

 Some diseases such as polio and diphtheria have essentially been eliminated from this country, but still occur in other countries.
 We are a small world with many people traveling internationally; your child can be exposed to these diseases by traveling or by people who have entered this country.

 Following the recommended immunization schedule is one of the best decisions you can make for your child’s health.
+Here is the most recent approved vaccine schedule.
 Don’t wait, vaccinate!